The Facts and Figures of Aircraft Depreciation

 You asked, we answered

-We often get asked about aircraft depreciation, especially by clients looking into aircraft ownership.
+We often get asked about airplane depreciation, especially by clients looking into aircraft ownership.
 Here are the answers to a few frequently asked questions:

 Q: Should I depreciate my aircraft?